ATTENTION! FACILITY CLOSURE NOTIFICATION!

 Haulers must meet the requirements of Act 90 relating to the Waste Transportation Safety Program State License Requirements in order to deliver waste to any LCSWMA facility.
+This also applies to any customer vehicle with a registered Gross Vehicle Weight (GVW) over 17,000 lbs. or trailer with a registered GVW over 10,000 lbs. that is hauling waste to waste facility in Pennsylvania.

 LCSWMA has developed a comprehensive permitting, enforcement and reporting program to ensure the safe and efficient operation of its facilities and to protect the environment.
 Haulers cannot collect or transport Regulated Municipal Waste or Source Separated Recyclable Materials in any vehicle or container that has not been permitted by LCSWMA.